-Install pressure and flow supervision (FE) in the cooling system.
-The flow supervision can be connected to the External fault digital input function.
-If the cooling liquid flow is too low, the flow supervision stops the AC drive.
+The cooling system has temperature, pressure, and leak supervision.
+They can be connected to the External fault digital input function.
+If the cooling liquid flow or pressure is too low, the temperature too high or of there is a leak, the supervision stops the drive.